-- 10 Students shall be able to study full-time, part-time, during the day and/or the evening or by distance learning as stated in the relevant course specification. - 11 A full-time programme of study shall normally comprise 4 modules in a semester.
+- Students shall be able to study full-time, part-time, during the day and/or the evening or by distance learning as stated in the relevant course specification. - A full-time programme of study shall normally comprise 4 modules in a semester.
 A parttime programme of study shall be one comprising no more than 6 modules in an academic year and no more than 3 modules in a semester.

-12 Each student shall have an approved programme of study, listing the modules to be studied in each semester.
+Each student shall have an approved programme of study, listing the modules to be studied in each semester.
 Students may only attend and be assessed in those modules included in their approved programme of study.
 Programmes of study shall normally be finalised before the start of the semester.

-- 13 Students shall be assessed in accordance with the Regulations on assessment and Assessment Boards (see Section 8.1). - 14 Each student shall be offered an opportunity to be assessed in each module in his or her approved programme of study under an approved scheme of assessment in the semester in which the module is studied. - 15 There may be a number of items of assessed work for each module.
-The course and module specifications shall include the assessment scheme for each module and the weighting of each item of assessed work, as approved in accordance with the University's systems and arrangements in place for managing the quality and standards of taught provision. - 16 Students are required to attempt all items of assessed work for each module.
-If a student is unable, through disability, to be assessed by the normal methods, under Procedures established on behalf of Academic Board, assessment instruments may be modified (see Section 8.1 Regulation 8). - 17 The results from each item of assessed work shall be aggregated according to the specified weightings to produce an overall mark for the module.
+- 13 Students shall be assessed in accordance with the Regulations on assessment and Assessment Boards (see Section 8.1). - Each student shall be offered an opportunity to be assessed in each module in his or her approved programme of study under an approved scheme of assessment in the semester in which the module is studied. - There may be a number of items of assessed work for each module.
+The course and module specifications shall include the assessment scheme for each module and the weighting of each item of assessed work, as approved in accordance with the University's systems and arrangements in place for managing the quality and standards of taught provision. - Students are required to attempt all items of assessed work for each module.
+If a student is unable, through disability, to be assessed by the normal methods, under Procedures established on behalf of Academic Board, assessment instruments may be modified (see Section 8.1 Regulation 8). - The results from each item of assessed work shall be aggregated according to the specified weightings to produce an overall mark for the module.
 Module specifications may additionally specify that particular items of assessed work must be passed in order for the module to be passed.
 Should an item of assessed work not be submitted a mark of zero will be recorded for that item.
-Where an error in the computation of an assessment result or final awards has been found, the corrected grade shall be entered on to the student's record, regardless of whether it is higher, or lower, than the original grade. - 18 Course specific regulations may specify that a module which is central to the achievement of course aims and learning outcomes, must be passed. - 19 On the basis of performance in the approved assessment scheme each student shall be awarded marks reported in percentages.
-The pass mark for all modules shall be 40%. - 20 If a student has taken a module but has not completed it, no credit shall be awarded for that module nor shall the module count towards the achievement of any award.
-Such i) the student has submitted the final component of assessment for the module and obtained a mark of at least 25% in the module; or, ii) the student has passed the module on aggregate.
+Where an error in the computation of an assessment result or final award has been found, the corrected grade shall be entered on to the student's record, regardless of whether it is higher, or lower, than the original grade. - 18 Course specific regulations may specify that a module which is central to the achievement of course aims and learning outcomes, must be passed. - On the basis of performance in the approved assessment scheme each student shall be awarded marks reported in percentages.
+The pass mark for all modules shall be 40%.